Windham Hill Records

 Windham Hill Records was an independent record label that specialized in instrumental acoustic music.
 It was founded by guitarist William Ackerman and Anne Robinson (née McGilvray) in 1976 and was popular in the 1980s and 1990s.

-The label was purchased by BMG through a series of buyouts from 1992 through 1996 and is currently a subsidiary of Sony Music Entertainment after BMG's subsequent merger in 2008.
+The label was purchased by BMG through a series of buyouts from 1992 through 1996.
+It is now a subsidiary of Sony Music Entertainment, following Sony's acquisition of BMG Music in 2007.
 Private Music, also a subsidiary of BMG, has issued some back-catalog releases under the Windham Hill Records imprint.
 Since the Sony merger in 2007, Windham Hill has released no new material but reissues albums and compilations as part of Sony's Legacy Recordings brand.

 Origin

 In 1975, William Ackerman was a college dropout who played acoustic guitar on the Stanford University campus.
 Friends asked him to record his instrumental music for them on cassette.
 They chipped in so that he could make an album titled The Search for the Turtle's Navel (later renamed In Search of the Turtle's Navel).
 He gave copies to radio stations, which attracted an audience as well as California record store owners, and his albums began to sell.
 He founded the label with his girlfriend Anne Robinson in 1976.
 Ackerman invited like-minded musicians to the label, including Alex De Grassi, his cousin and an acoustic guitarist who became one of Windham Hill's best sellers.
 Ackerman began recording friends and fellow Bay Area musicians, and Robinson would market and design the albums.